-Looking for ancient culture near Merida.
-There are two Mayan archaeological sites near the city.
+Looking for ancient culture near the lovely city of Merida?
+Head for the Dzibilchaltún and Mayapán Mayan archaeological sites near the city.
 One was a stunning surprise.
-The other, not so much…
+The other, not so much.

 As amazing as the culture was, sometimes Mayan sites just don’t live up to the hype.
 For us, Dzibilchaltún was one of those disappointments.
 Our expectations were high.
 After all, this is a Mayan archaeological site that not only has piles of rocks but its own private cenote and the brilliantly engineered Templo de las Siete Munecas (Temple of the Seven Dolls) which allows the sun to shine directly through a window every Spring Equinox, lighting up the whole building like a beacon and signaling the start of the new season.